xhoms/apiexplorer-docker/README.rst

 Features
 --------

-- Docker composition layered with API Explorer and NGiNX containers.
+* Docker composition layered with API Explorer and NGiNX containers.
-- Automatic DNS load-balancing when scaling.
+* Automatic DNS load-balancing when scaling.
+* Includes Watchtower container for automatic build/update when new images are available
+* Used in CFT version of API Explorer

 CI/CD
 -----

-- Automatic `build`, `test` and `push` to docker hub.
+* Automatic `build`, `test` and `push` to docker hub.

 Status
 ------

-`API Explorer - Docker` is considered **alpha** at this time.
+`API Explorer - Docker` is considered **beta** at this time.

 Contributors
 ------------